 Meanwhile, Roth shares a wing at P.S.
 1 with a woman whose ego was clearly not made to last.
 Lee Lozano has the temerity to make her signature paintings out of Roth's own favorite male domain, the tool shed.
 Yet her sadly neglected works dwell on her self-doubt, and she dropped art all but unnoticed in 1971, the year she lost her Soho studio.
 She had lasted barely ten years.
 Together, the three shows say a lot about the two institutions and about how women fare in a competitive art world.
 A postscript fills out Lozano's story with a focus on her tools and their silence.

-For now, if not for long, MOMA and P.S.
-1 pretty much go their own way.
+For now, if not for long, MoMA and P.S.
+1 pretty much go their own way, but with the specter of the latter's conversion to MoMA PS1 on the horizon.
 With the Modern in Queens for now, an easy walk from its partner, one might expect more.
 P.S.
 1, I could argue, has even let the older museum off the hook.
 Now it can act virtuous while leaving real experiment to others.
 It can safely represent Modernism and Postmodernism as a distant past.
 Sound suspect?
 It might work, too.

 Modernism entered the textbooks fair and square.
 Like every inch of art and history, it deserves space for people to see it and to debate who owns it.
 Postmodernism loves institutions, too, if only to scrutinize them.
 In addition, while scrapped for space, the Modern has to keep its aims modest.
 Perhaps it can try more next year, with a monster in Manhattan and unclear plans for the building in Queens.
 Besides, who could conceivably do more for art than to leave Alanna Heiss, the director of P.S.
 1, to her own devices?